 Plan and design a safe and accessible handicapped bathroom.
 Use the guidelines provided by the ADA (Americans with Disability Act) to modify, remodel, or build a handicapped bathroom.

-Updating a Handicapped Bathroom
+Updating to a Handicapped Bathroom

 Update your current bathroom to accommodate a person who needs handicap accessibility by following the quick and easy tips below.
-These tips are for a quick handicapped bathroom update for someone who may have a temporary need or is on a budget.
+These tips are for a simple handicapped bathroom update for someone who may have a temporary need or is on a budget.

 Raise the height of the toilet seat.
 The toilet should be at a comfort height that is between 17 inches and 19 inches.
 This can be accomplished by installing an elevated raised toilet seat.
 These toilet seats replace the current toilet seat that you have on your toilet.
 Some of these seats come with grab bars.